timler/google-apps-script/README.md

 You can also add a video to your add-on listing, that will be shown to users when they are viewing your add-on listing.
 This is optional, but it can be a good way to show off your add-on.

-##### Handy Checklist

-See [this page](https://developers.google.com/workspace/marketplace/about-app-review#reqs_all) for an exhaustive checklist of the requirements for publishing an add-on.

 #### Step 3.
 Create a project in the Google Cloud Console